 There are a few different options for how to go about presenting your presets in images.

-Product images like these will showcase the contrast between your image as it looked before and as it looked after with the preset applied.
+Product images like these will showcase the contrast between your image with and without a preset applied.
 The best example is to take a relatively symmetrical photo and apply your preset to one half of the photo.

 Your title should introduce what the product does, plain and simple.

 As for the rest, a good product description will do a few things:

 - Describe the product and its application in detail: what exactly is the buyer getting, and how will they use it?

 - Consider features and benefits: what makes this Lightroom preset unique and why will it improve my photos?